arthurflor23/handwritten-text-recognition/README.md

 By following the tutorial, you'll be able to:

--   Understand the project's workflow.
+-   Understand the project's pipeline.
 -   Learn how to set up required dependencies and environment.
 -   Explore different parameters.
 -   Execute data training and testing pipelines.